SoftUni-Internal/interactive-content/EN/01-Exam/02-Mu-Online.md

 - In any other case, you are facing a monster and you are going to fight

-The second part of the room contains the attack of the monster.
+The second value of the room contains the attack of the monster.

 You should remove the value of the monster's attack from your health.